andou/tech-resources/README.md

 ### Words
 - [Wordle](https://www.nytimes.com/games/wordle/index.html) : The very famous NY Times word game
 - [Par🇮🇹le](https://pietroppeter.github.io/wordle-it/) : Basically the italian version of Wordle
+- [Claustrowordia](https://anttihaavikko.itch.io/claustrowordia) : A crossword type game with no hints to how to fill the board

 <div align="right" class="News">
   <b><a href="#index">↥ Back To Top</a></b>